imsyedabdullah/package-minifier/readme.md

 By default, it will:

 1. Use the **current working directory** as the input folder.
-2. Look for a config file named `package-minifier.config.js` (or use the default configuration).
+2. Look for a config file named `package-minifier.config.js` in the current working directory (or use the default configuration).

 ## 🔧 Configuration